 I am always patient with my students.
 I recognize that there are multiple intelligences and am willing to explain the same material, many different ways in order for students to comprehend and master the subject.

-Muhlenberg College - BA, Psychology and Communications
+Undergraduate Degree: Muhlenberg College - Bachelor in Arts, Psychology and Communications

 Elementary School Math

 High School English

 Practice, Patience, and Positivity will lead to success.

 What might you do in a typical first session with a student?

 In our first session, I will definitely play a 'Get-To-Know-You' game so the student and I can learn a bit about each other.
 And then we will get started with a warm-up for the session's lesson.

 If a student has difficulty learning a skill or concept, what would you do?